 The Bank also contributes to the statutory National Social Security Fund.
 This is a defined contribution pension scheme registered under the National Social Security Act.
-The Bank's obligations under the scheme are limited to specific obligations legislated from time to time and are currently limited to a maximum of Shs 200 per month per employee.
+The Bank's obligations under the scheme are limited to specific obligations legislated from time to time.
 The Bank contributions in respect of retirement benefit schemes are charged to profit or loss in the year to which they relate.